What Do Life Insurance Tables And Table Rating Mean?

 How The Substandard Life Insurance Tables Work

-After this group, carriers have substandard life insurance tables for people with increased health risks.
 These are the “ratings” you hear about.
-Depending on the carrier, they are tables A through H or 1 through 16.
-Each alpha letter corresponds to the number.
+Depending on the carrier, they are tables A through P or 1 through 16.
+Each alpha letter corresponds to a number.
 In other words, Table A = Table 1, Table B = Table 2, etc.

 The most important aspect here, with substandard table ratings, is that carriers generally assess an additional 25% fee for each rating from the standard health rate (or standard tobacco if you use tobacco).